-The air conditioning filter removes pollen and dust from the outside air the heating and cooling system brings into the interior.
+The air conditioning filter removes pollen and dust that is brought in from the outside through the heating and cooling system/climate control system.

 This filter should be replaced every 30,000 miles (48,000 km) under normal conditions.
 It should be replaced every 15,000 miles (24,000 km) if you drive primarily in urban areas that have high concentrations of soot in the air from industry and diesel-powered vehicles.
-Replace it more often if air flow from the climate control system becomes less than usual.
+Replace it more often if air flow from the heating and cooling system/climate control system becomes less than usual.
 Have the air conditioning filter replaced by your Honda dealer.